Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Patient Model

 \subsection{Patient Utility Function and Enrollment Decision}

 We assume that patients have knowledge of their FBG level ($b_{i,t}$), adverse factors of enrollment ($s_{i,t}$), and the perceived importance of adverse factors ($\theta_{i,t}$) when making enrollment decisions because patients' enrollment depends on subjective notions of the utilities associated with their health and adverse treatment factors when enrolled compared to when not enrolled \citep{paige2016patient}.
 We use this assumption to predict future patient enrollment through a framework where patients weigh the pros and cons based on the relative importance given to a potential FBG improvement (and the corresponding improvement in quality of life) at the cost of increased social stigma/cognitive burden.
+While our baseline model assumes that patients are aware of their own health status and perceived adverse factors, this assumption is not essential to the algorithm's effectiveness.
+We show in Section~\ref{sec:exp_w_imperfect_info} and in Appendices~\ref{EC:clusteringprediction} and \ref{EC:imperfinfo} that our proposed approach remains robust even when these inputs are noisy or partially unknown, suggesting that the method can generalize to more realistic behavioral settings.

 Patients are also assumed to make decisions based on a myopic utility maximizing framework.
 Some social scientists believe that these decisions are rational with respect to heavily discounted future outcomes; an effect that has been previously observed in healthcare decision-making \citep{cawley2004economic}.
-Moreover, previous work \citep{aswani2019behavioral,mintz2017behavioral} has shown that despite making these assumptions, resulting models still have strong predictive and prescriptive performance.
+Moreover, previous work \citep{aswani2019behavioral,mintz2023behavioral} has shown that despite making these assumptions, resulting models still have strong predictive and prescriptive performance.
 Therefore, we assume that patients only consider their benefit of enrollment in the immediate next period, $t+1$, when deciding whether to enroll/stay enrolled in period $t$.